 Each year, the RIAT, with the support of management, prepares an annual update of the two-year risk-based plan, which sets out priorities for internal audit.
-This will be undertaken initially during the 2023/2024 fiscal year.
 The list of engagements in Appendix B will stem from the identification of key risks that could potentially prevent the Board from achieving its strategic and operational objectives.
 This planning process ensures that internal audit activities are timely and provide the highest possible value to committee members and school board management.
 To do this, the Plan must be aligned with the board's assessment of risks, its needs, challenges and operating environment.